painebenjamin/app.enfugue.ai/README.md

 You can install `enfugue` into any other latent diffusion environment using `pip install enfugue`.
 If you are on Linux and want to install TensorRT support as well, use `pip install enfugue[tensorrt]`.
 If you are on Windows, this will not work, you will need to install the python packages from source as detailed below.

-## Windows TensorRT Support
+## Windows Nvidia TensorRT Support

-In order to use TensorRT on Windows, some additional steps must be taken.
+In order to use Nvidia TensorRT on Windows, some additional steps must be taken.
 This is temporary (hopefully) as TensorRT support for Windows is very new.

 You will be asked to add a number of directories to your PATH.
 On windows, the easiest way to reach it is:
 1. Open the start menu and begin typing "Environment".
 You will see an option that says "Edit the system environment variables," click this.